puspitasarimiranti/IBM-Data-Analyst-Capstone-Project/README.md

 The dataset I am going to use comes from the following source: https://survey.stackoverflow.co/ under a ODbL: Open Database License.

 I will be given a subset of the original data set in this capstone project.
-We will explore, analyze, and visualize this dataset and present our analysis.
+We will explore, analyze, and visualize this dataset and present my analysis.

 Note: This randomised subset contains around 1/10th of the original data set.
 Any conclusions we draw after analyzing this subset may not reflect the real world scenario.